 Usually, the business should have a clearly defined process that includes immediate revocation of access rights for departing staff or changes to rights when an employee’s responsibilities change.

-Still, you need additional control in case line and HR managers fail to submit the required notification to the tech department.
-Your maintenance checklist should, therefore, include requesting for joiners, leavers and redeployment data from the HR department so you can make changes to system access accordingly.
+Still, you need additional control in case the line and HR managers fail to submit the required notification to the tech department.
+Your maintenance checklist should, therefore, include requesting joiners, leavers, and redeployment data from the HR department so you can make changes to system access accordingly.

 Successful server maintenance must be based on a well-thought-out strategy.
 Including the above items in your server maintenance checklist will go a long way in getting your servers working as they should.